-Balnarring is a town situated on the Mornington Peninsula, approximately a one hour and 15-minute drive from Melbourne.
-The Aboriginal meaning for Balnarring is ‘camp in open places’.
+Balnarring is a town situated on the Mornington Peninsula, with its coastal part, fronting Western Port Bay, approximately a one hour and 15-minute drive from Melbourne’s CBD.

 The population of Balnarring area in 2021 was 5149 (including Balnarring, Merricks, and Somers).

 Balnarring Beach, also known as Tulum Beach, lies at the mouth of Merricks Creek and overlooks Phillip Island.
-Racehorses are trained on the beach early in the morning six days a week.

 From 1857 onwards, the Government created a number of Land Acts designed to open the land, offering blocks to small-scale farmers.
 The Parish of Balnarring was surveyed in 1865, as part of the “Agricultural Area of Mount McMahon”.
 Most of the selectors were orchardists although dairy farmers also took an interest in the area.
 In the 1920s, the construction of cool stores at Red Hill increased their ability to trade their produce further afield.

-Coffee Safari
+Coffee safari

-3050 Frankston-Flinders Road
+Shop 11, Balnarring Village, 3050 Frankston-Flinders Road

 With a flavourful all-day menu, locally roasted coffee and friendly service, this cafe has become a firm favourite in Balnarring Village and is loved by locals and weekend visitors alike.

-3050 Frankston-Flinders Road
+Balnarring Village 3050 Frankston-Flinders Road

-3050 Frankston-Flinders Road
+1/3000 Frankston-Flinders Road

 More than just a bakery, this bustling cafe also stocks a variety of deli items, take-home meals and gourmet food products.
 You can also enjoy live music on Sunday afternoons.